 Local flora abounds in the many reserves, parks and walking trails around Albany, making it accessible to all visitors.
-You can also visit Yilgarnia Winery and Wildflowers at Redmond where they grow of over 50 varieties of wildflowers for domestic and export markets.

 The rugged peaks of Stirling Range National Park, which rise to more than 1,000m above sea level, feature stark cliff faces, sheltered gullies, magnificent views and a rich diversity of unique and colourful wildflowers.
 The park is one of the world’s most important areas for flora with 1,500 species, many of which grow nowhere else, packed within its boundaries.

 The Porongurup, South West of Australia is home to some of the richest floras in the world.
 There are more than 4,000 species of wildflowers.
 80% grow nowhere else.
 This proliferation occurred after the isolation of the region from Eastern Australia in the early Cretaceous age some 100 million years ago.

 Another option is to join local bus and walking tours to explore the local area and learn about the wildflowers from experienced guides.